CloudSantosh/ci-cd-with-github-apache/README.md

 The ‘credentials file’ will contain 'aws_access_key_id' and 'aws_secret_access_key'.

-- Keep SSH keys handy for server/slave machines.
+- Keep SSH keys handy for jenkins server apache machines.

 Here is a nice article [link](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2) highlighting how to create it or else create them beforehand on AWS console and reference it in the code.